martin-t/rec-wars/README.md

 **Currently this is very much a work-in-progress**: the driving physics don't feel right, there are no collisions between vehicles, bots move randomly ...

 The ultimate goal is to create a moddable multiplayer game playable in the browser and natively on Linux, Windows and macOS.
-This might be tricky since WASM in the browser doesn't allow UDP.
-I have some ideas how to solve that.
+RecWars is built in the spirit of [everlasting games](https://spicylobster.itch.io/jumpy/devlog/337996/everlasting-games).

 (Planned) Features
 ------------------